 So we decided to start cooking with cast iron pans because our other pans were looking ready sad and cast iron last 100’s of years.
-But because we have very little storage space for pans, we decided we wanted a pan rack above the stove.
-The other problem was that this thing needed to be sturdy (cast iron pans are heavy) and we wanted a shelf to store other pans/dutch ovens.
-After some planning we created our very own pan rack with a shelf and here is how it looks.
+But because we have very little storage space for pans, we decided we wanted a pan storage rack next to the stove.
+The other problem was that this thing needed to be sturdy (cast iron pans are heavy) and we wanted a shelf to store other pans/dutch ovens on.
+After some planning we created our very own industrial pan storage rack with a shelf out of pipe and here is how it looks.

 First I gathered my supplies, I have found that the pipe and pipe fittings are cheaper from Essential Hardware and their shipping is FAST!
 Once my pipes arrived, I washed them with dish soap because they are dirty… Making sure to dry them right after so they do not rust.
-If they do rust, take a wire brush to them or rub them with Ketchup, it does work!
+If they do rust, take a wire brush to them or rub them with Ketchup, it works believe me!

 After I took one pipe frame and placed the top of the bottom floor flange onto the marked spot (making sure the screw holes were placed inside the stud).
 Then I marked the screw holes that would be placed on the stud for the bottom floor flange.
 I then took the other pipe frame and marked it the same way.

 Next, I took my drill, using a drill bit that is smaller than the screw, and drilled a hole into each of the marked spots (there will be four).
 Then I placed the frame back at the holes and drilled the 3″ wood screws into the wall.
 I did this for both frames.